 The Kingdom of Saudi Arabia is an Islamic state governed by an absolute monarchy in tandem with a powerful religious elite.

-Under the rule of Crown Prince Mohammad bin Salma, the regime has claimed to be making improvements in terms of respecting the civil liberties and human rights of its 33 million population; however, most improvements have been minimal, and a highly restrictive regime persists.
-In 2017, the Crown Prince pledged reforms – including to lift the ban on women driving – however many human rights campaigners and prisoners of conscience remain imprisoned years later, with sporadic fresh crackdowns on those considered dissidents or troublemakers, including peaceful protesters and activists for political reform and freedom of expression.
-Many activists arrested for campaigning for even those reforms which have taken place remain in jail.
+Under the rule of Crown Prince Mohammad bin Salman, the regime has claimed to be making improvements in terms of respecting civil liberties and human rights; however, most improvements have been minimal, and a highly restrictive regime persists.
+In 2017 the Crown Prince pledged reforms including to lift the ban on women driving, however many human rights campaigners and prisoners of conscience remain imprisoned years later, with sporadic fresh crackdowns on those considered dissidents or troublemakers, including peaceful protesters and activists for political reform and freedom of expression.
 Women still need permission from their “guardian” (usually father or husband) to obtain a passport.

-The situation for humanists, the non-religious, progressives and other dissidents in the country is extremely bad.
+The situation for humanists, the non-religious, progressives and other dissidents in the country is dire.
 Most forms of public religious expression must be consistent with the government’s fundamentalist brand of Sunni Islam.
 An anti-terror law continues to suppress many forms of criticism or dissent in extremely broad terms, and is actively intended to prosecute political dissent and religion or belief minorities.
 Prosecutions for apostasy or promoting atheism have been made in recent years, with individuals facing possible death sentences and serving long jail terms.
-Humanists International has a number of cases of individuals in prison it follows and on which it advocates.